-MOREwoods funding is designed to create new habitat for wildlife across the UK.
-Eligible projects must plant:
+The MOREwoods initiative is intended to create new habitat for wildlife across the UK.
+Projects must plant:

-Through MOREwoods, we subsidise up to 75% of the cost of the trees, tree protection, advice and guidance provided if you choose to plant the trees yourself.
+Through MOREwoods we subsidise up to 75% of the cost of the trees, tree protection, advice and guidance if you choose to plant the trees yourself.

-If you live in England, Wales or Northern Ireland and would like a contractor to plant the trees for you, we can arrange this and cover up to 60% of all costs for woodland creation over 1ha.
-And if you are planting in the Northern Forest you might be eligible for an even higher subsidy rate.
+If you live in England, Wales or Northern Ireland and would like a contractor to plant the trees, we can arrange this for areas of 1 hectare (2.5 acres) and above and cover up to 60% of costs involved.

 For a no obligation quote to see what your new woodland might cost, apply today for MOREwoods.